Wayne Gretzky Hockey

 Wayne Gretzky Hockey is an ice hockey-themed sports game developed by Bethesda Softworks, and first published in 1988.

 Gameplay

 The game features the name and likeness of Canadian professional ice hockey centre Wayne Gretzky.
+Wayne Gretzky Hockey features realistic sounds, animations, and gameplay physics.
+Players can choose from three modes — Control Player, Play and Coach, and Coach Only — each offering unique levels of interaction.
+The overhead view provides a strategic perspective, while the "Instant Replay" feature allows players to analyze plays in detail.
+The game includes customizable team colors, energy-based player fatigue, and a physics-based puck system.
+Coaching decisions, like line changes and play selection, add depth, and the mouse-based control system allows precise movement and shooting.
+Animated referee calls, scoreboard sequences, and a simulated Zamboni are also featured.

 Release

 Bethesda Softworks published Wayne Gretzky Hockey shortly after Peter Pocklington traded Gretzky from the Edmonton Oilers to the Los Angeles Kings on August 9, 1988.

 Bethesda Softworks followed the game with two sequels: Wayne Gretzky Hockey 2 (1990) and Wayne Gretzky Hockey 3 (1992).

 Reception

 Sales of Wayne Gretzky Hockey reached 350,000 units by 1995, which "put Bethesda Softworks on the gaming map", according to PC Gamer US.

 In the April 1989 edition of Computer Gaming World, Johnny Wilson gave an "unhesitating recommendation" of the game "to anyone who enjoys hockey".